TristanYIKo/TristanYIKo/README.md

 ## 🧠 About Me

-I'm interested in building tools that connect **engineering, data, and business** — from analytics dashboards to automation scripts.
+I'm interested in building tools that connect **engineering, data, and business**.
 Outside of school and coding, I enjoy staying active and exploring new ideas.

-- 🥋 Taekwondo black belt & lifelong martial artist
+- 🥋 Taekwondo black belt
 - 🏌️‍♂️ Golf enthusiast
 - 🎮 Gamer and indie game developer
 - 📈 Interested in **investing**, **crypto**, and financial systems
-- 💡 Currently learning more about **Next.js**, **APIs**, and **data visualization**

 ---